Mature Masculine

 • True objectivity: Seeing clearly while remaining connected to the human reality.

-Test: Are you clear-eyed or just numb?
+Test: Are we clear-eyed or just numb?

 Avoidance Disguised as Compassion